 Bathe Collection in the History of Technology

-The Bathe Collection is comprised of some 1,500 volumes on the history of technology before and after the Industrial Revolution.
-Its importance lies in the breadth of the collection, not the rarity of the works themselves.
-Topics range from steam engines, "theatre of machines," Renaissance military manuals, "books of secrets," hydraulics, and architecture to natural history and encyclopedias.
-The collection spans the 16th to 20th centuries, providing scholars with an unusually extensive overview of the history of technology and its practitioners.
+The Bathe Collection contains about 1,500 volumes on the history of technology before and after the Industrial Revolution.
+The collection spans the 16th to 20th centuries and provides scholars with an extensive overview of the history of technology and its practitioners.